Moampane/comprobo_warmup_project/README.md

 Debugging Techniques: Learned effective debugging strategies, especially using RViz.
 Sensor Integration: Explored the integration of sensor data into robot control algorithms.
 Behavior Design: Designed and implemented reactive control strategies and finite state controllers for different robot behaviors.

-We look forward to applying these skills to more complex robotics projects in the future.